OSSystems/meta-browser/dynamic-layers/rust-layer/recipes-browser/firefox/README.md

 * webgl: (off by default)
   Firefox on Linux doesn't enable WebGL against most GPUs by default.
 This option adds a config file to enable it focedly.

-* canvas-gpu: (off by default)
-  Firefox on Linux doesn't enable GPU acceleration for 2D canvas by default.
-  This option enables it focedly.

-* stylo: (off by default)
-  This option enables Quantum CSS (aka Stylo) feature of Firefox.
-  You need clang-3.9 & llvm-3.9 packages of host to build it.
-In addition you need to add the following setting in your local.conf:
-  `HOSTTOOLS += " llvm-config-3.9 "`

 * disable-e10s: (off by default)
   This option disables Electrolysis (e10s) fearture which hosts, renders, or